11 Low-Light Bedroom Plants That Feel Calm, Quiet and Easy to Live With

 #4 — Peace Lily (Spathiphyllum)

-Peace lilies soften muted bedroom light with broad, deep green leaves.
-In north-facing rooms, they hold their color and shape without needing direct sun.
+Peace lilies soften dim bedroom light with broad, deep green leaves.
+In lower light, they may bloom less often, but the foliage still looks lush and full.

 ⚠️ Note: Toxic to pets if ingested.
 Keep out of reach if pets have access to the bedroom.